Master of Environmental Studies

 The Best Environment for Studying the Environment

 We’re located at the south end of the Salish Sea (Puget Sound) in Olympia, Washington, so you’ll be close to mountains, rivers, wetlands, forests, and shorelines.
-It’s the ideal location for studying and enjoying the natural environment.
+Center your core projects and thesis research in topics that fuel your passion.

 Influence Environmental Policy and Practice